 Will the core courses offered by the X school provide me a solid foundation in key business areas?

 - Will the electives allow me to develop specialty areas of my interest?

-- Does this school have clubs/ organization where I can pursue my interests, my chosen sport (or any other hobby/ interest)?
+Does this school have clubs/organizations where I can pursue my interests, my chosen sport (or any other hobby/ interest)?
 If not, is it possible for me to start my own club?